-Things to do in Harajuku
+Things to Do in Harajuku

-I can’t imagine there are many better places in Tokyo to get lost in than Harujuku.
+I can’t imagine there are many better places in Tokyo to get lost in than Harajuku.
 Much like Tokyo in general, it is simply impossible to cover everything, despite the irresistible yearning to explore every street, every shop and every restaurant for what they have to offer.
-Having roamed the streets of Harujuku for the past couple of days, it is obvious that this place has everything.
-It is a guarantee that you will be continually amazed at its unique nature; the varied range of clothing retailers, eclectic and diverse restaurants, as well as the vibrant and contemporary coffee joints.
+Having roamed the streets of Harajuku for the past couple of days, it is obvious that this place has everything.
+It is a guarantee that you will be continually amazed at its unique nature; the varied range of clothing retailers, eclectic and diverse restaurants, as well as vibrant and contemporary coffee joints.

-Where to shop in Harujuku?
+Where to Shop in Harajuku?

 The Best Places to shop: